 - Price: $49/per year.
 However, you are allowed to record videos no longer than 5 mins with no watermark for free

 If you are hunting for a online screen recorder that works on all operating OS.
-I would recommend you to try the browser-based recording tool – Screencastify.
+You should take a look at the browser-based recording tool – Screencastify.

 The fourth feature is the cloud storage.
 Once you have signed in this online application, all recordings captured by this app will be automatically saved to Google Drive.
-You don't have to concern about the abnormal terminations which can cause missing videos any more.
+You don't have to concern about the abnormal terminations which can cause missing videos anymore.
 And you are allowed download the recordings in the cloud anytime and anywhere.
-But how Screencastify is different from other online screen recorder in term of downloading?
-It allows users to export a video in MP4, GIF, MP3 and Webm video profiles for free.
-In our experience, most online tools can only export video in Webm.
+But how Screencastify edges out other online screen recorders?
+It allows users to export a video in MP4, GIF, MP3 and WebM video profiles for free.
+In our experience, most online tools can only export video in WebM.

 Last but not least, there is a built-in video editor that can trim, combine, crop and add text over clips.

 Step 1.
 Download and add the Screencastify to the Google Chrome.
 Then click the extension to launch the app.

 Step 2.
 Sign in with a Google account.
 Because they use Google Drive to store clips later.